-First Line Care Access
+Front Line Care Access

 Better access to care without appointment, better access to healthcare in the evening and during the weekend in CLSCs, FMGs and network clinics and the ability to make appointments online are much needed.
-Such measures to facilitate access to first line medicine will reduce waiting time in hospital emergency rooms.
+Such measures to facilitate access to front line medicine will reduce waiting time in hospital emergency rooms.

 Reduce waiting time to be seen by a doctor at the emergency room

 Many turn to hospital emergency centres for minor health problems because they have no other choice.
-Facilitating access to first-line medical services will make it possible to reduce pressure on emergency rooms and help seeing a doctor quicker.
+Facilitating access to front-line medical services will make it possible to reduce pressure on emergency rooms and help seeing a doctor quicker.

 A new agreement with specialists is required to roll back their remuneration to more reasonable levels.